 Much like Nottingham’s Galleries of Justice, Crumlin Road Gaol really surprised me.
 I visited it on a whim on a recent weekend in Belfast, but wasn’t expecting much.
 I’d known the former jail had a dark history of executions and hauntings, but I assumed there wasn’t anything dark to see or experience without booking onto a ghost tour or investigation.

-However, Crumlin Road Gaol is now an amazing and immersive historic visitor experience where you can tour the building at your own pace and learn about it’s past with interactive exhibitions.
+However, Crumlin Road Gaol is now an amazing and immersive historic visitor experience where you can tour the building at your own pace and learn about its past with interactive exhibitions.

 It’s the perfect location for a morbid tourist like me and anyone else interested in dark tourism destinations.

-Finally, the prison closed during 1996.
+Finally, the prison closed in 1996.

-The Crumlin Road Gaol Experience
+My Experience Visiting Crumlin Road Gaol

 It is, however, the only ‘funny’ part of the experience!
 We then explored at our own pace.
 First up was the tunnel, a long dark underground tunnel that links the building to the Courthouse across the street.
 Though you can only explore halfway down the tunnel, it’s very dark and spooky.
 I definitely felt a little uneasy heading down there!

-Next we explored the main area of the prison, which was the Gaol Circle, which leads off to the different wings of the gaol.
-Crumlin Road Gaol is unique in the way that it’s layout was based on that of Pentonville Prison in London – consisting of a central hall with four radiating wings.
+Next, we explored the main area of the prison, which was the Gaol Circle, which leads off to the different wings of the gaol.
+Crumlin Road Gaol is unique in the way that its layout was based on that of Pentonville Prison in London – consisting of a central hall with four radiating wings.
 This design kept the prisoners isolated whilst allowing staff to keep watch from the centre.

-After, we were allowed to visit the C-wing, which consists of notable cells such as historic holiding cells and the hangman’s cell.
+After, we were allowed to visit the C-wing, which consists of notable cells such as historic holding cells and the hangman’s cell.
 Each cell is accessible today and each tells a different story or signifies a different part of history within the prison.
 One cell re-creates exactly how the cells looked when the gaol was in operation, with two or more inmates packed tightly together in the small room.
-Another shared a lot of history about the executions that look place there.
+Another shared a lot of history about the executions that took place there.

 Much to my delight, there was a cell dubbed the paranormal cell – but it was unfortunately closed!
 I think it must be new and in construction as Crumlin Road Gaol does have a very paranormal history.